Postage stamps and postal history of the United States: Modern U.S. stamps

-On February 25, 2010, the United States Court of Appeals for the Federal Circuit ruled 2-1 that Frank Gaylord, sculptor of a portion of the Korean War Veterans Memorial, was entitled to compensation when an image of that sculpture was used on a 37 cent postage stamp because he had not signed away his intellectual property rights to the sculpture when it was erected.
+On February 25, 2010, the United States Court of Appeals for the Federal Circuit ruled 2–1 that Frank Gaylord, sculptor of a portion of the Korean War Veterans Memorial, was entitled to compensation when an image of that sculpture was used on a 37-cent postage stamp because he had not signed away his intellectual property rights to the sculpture when it was erected.
 The appeals court rejected arguments that the photo was transformative.
 In 2006 sculptor Frank Gaylord enlisted Fish & Richardson to make a pro bono claim that the Postal Service had violated his Intellectual property rights to the sculpture and thus should have been compensated.
 The Postal Service argued that Gaylord was not the sole sculptor (saying he had received advice from federal sources—who recommended that the uniforms appear more in the wind) and also that the sculpture was actually architecture.
 Gaylord won all of his arguments in the lower court except for one: the court ruled the photo was fair use and thus he was not entitled to compensation.
 Gaylord appealed and won the case on appeal.
 In 2011, the US Court of Federal Claims awarded Gaylord $5,000.
 On appeal, the US Court of Appeals for the Federal Circuit vacated the order and remanded the case back to the US Court of Federal Claims and in September 2013, the US Court of Federal Claims awarded Gaylord more than $600,000 in damages.

 Later in the 2010s, automated stamp and bank automatic teller machines began dispensing thinner stamps.
 The thin stamps were to make it easier for automated stamp machines to dispense and to make the stamps more environmentally friendly.

 On January 26, 2014, the postal service raised the price of First-class postage stamps to 49 cents.
 Rates for other mail, including postcards and packages, also increased.

 Starting in 2005, the USPS offered customers the ability to design and purchase custom stamps, which were offered through third-party providers, like Stamps.com and Zazzle.
 The USPS prohibited certain types of images (such as alcohol, tobacco, gambling, weapons, controlled substances, political content, religious content, violent content, or sexual content) from being used on the custom stamps.
 The rules generated some controversy by uneven enforcement of the rules against the use of purportedly religious and political imagery.
-This eventually lead to two lawsuits, Zukerman v.
+This eventually led to two lawsuits, Zukerman v.
 United States Postal Serv. and Fletcher v.
 United States Postal Serv.
 On June 9, 2020, the District of Columbia Circuit ruled in Zukerman v.
-United States Postal Serv. that the content rules didn't meet the "objective, workable standards" test established in Minnesota Voters Alliance v.
+United States Postal Serv. that the content rules did not meet the "objective, workable standards" test established in Minnesota Voters Alliance v.
 Mansky.
 One week later, the USPS discontinued the custom stamp program.